Andrew Hodgson – Chair

-Councillor Malcolm’s has been a member of South Tyneside Council since 1988 and Leader since 2008.
-He chairs the Board of Newcastle International Airport, is a Member of the South Tyneside Foundation Trust, Chair of the South Tyneside Health and Wellbeing Board and a Member of the LGA Community Wellbeing Board.
+Councillor Malcolm has been a member of South Tyneside Council since 1988 and Leader since 2008.
+He chairs the Board of Newcastle International Airport, is a Member of the South Tyneside Foundation Trust, Chair of the South Tyneside Health and Wellbeing Board and Chair of the Economic and Regeneration Board for the North East Combined Authority.
 Professionally he is Deputy Chair of Sovereign Strategy.

 The North East is a great place to do business and has exceptional potential and opportunities to grow

 Norma Redfearn took up her four-year term of office as Elected Mayor of North Tyneside in May 2013.
 As the authority’s principal public spokesperson, her role is to give political direction to the Council and appoint the Cabinet and Deputy Mayor, which provides the executive decision-making function for the organisation.
 Norma, who lives in North Tyneside, has an extensive track-record in local government.
 She has previously represented the Riverside Ward in North Shields as Ward Councillor since 2004.
 During 2005-2009 she served as Cabinet Member for Children, Young People and Learning.
 A graduate of Newcastle University she has had a 30 year career in teaching, both in primary and secondary education.
 This included 14 years as a head teacher and four years in an education advisory capacity, before moving into education related consultancy.
 As a member of the NUT she served as a school delegate, executive member and is a past President of Newcastle Association and a National representative for Primary Schools.
 In 1997, Norma was awarded the Prize for Public Leadership by the office of Public Management.